fortinet/autoscale-core/docs/autoscale_setting_items.md

-# FortiGate Autoscale Settings
+# FortiGate Autoscale settings

 Here is a list of all setting items the Autoscale will use.
 These setting items are stored in the Autoscale Database, in the Settings table.
 The Autoscale handler functions must work with all these settings items.

-All items are created, initialized with values during deployment and before the initial run of the Autoscale.
+All items are created and initialized with values during deployment and before the initial run of the Autoscale.
 The initialization happens automatically.

-## Editable item v.s. non-editable item
+## Editable vs. non-editable items

-The value of some settings is determined as per deployment and should not be changed after the deployment.
-Those setting items are marked as *not editable*, indicated as its column *editable* having a *false* as its value.
+Some settings' values are determined per deployment and should not be changed after the deployment.
+Those setting items are marked as *not editable*, indicated with its *editable* column having *false* as its value.

-The value of other setting items can be changed from time to time to meet users* needs.
-Those setting items are marked as *editable*, indicated as its column *editable* having a *true* as its value.
+Other settings' values can be changed from time to time to meet users* needs.
+Those setting items are marked as *editable*, indicated with its *editable* column having *true* as its value.

 ## Update settings